neural-reckoning/cosyne-tutorial-2022/README.md

 jupyter notebook
 ```
 This is for the first part (which uses [Brian](https://brian2.readthedocs.io/)).

-For the second part, you need to make a second environment (because it uses PyTorch), do the same as above but change to the following:
+For the second part (which uses PyTorch), you need to create a second environment:
 ```
-conda env create -f environment_torch.yml conda activate cosyne22_torch
+conda env create -f environment_torch.yml conda activate cosyne22_torch jupyter notebook
 ```

 In more detail (click on a section to expand it):